rodrigobrito/akamai-siem-connector/README.md

 ## 2. Motivation

-Customers want to access, analyze and process their security data to build reports, dashboards or even to get insights in real-time to take actions in a fast manner.
+Customers want to access, analyze and process their Akamai Security Data to build reports, dashboards or even to get insights in real-time to take actions in a fast manner.

-Depending on the volume of data, this task can be hard because they'll need build a well-defined and scalable infrastructure from scratch to be able to collect the data without any loss, and certainly will consume a lot of resources (time and operational costs).
+Depending on the volume of data, this task can be hard because they'll need build a well-defined and scalable infrastructure from scratch to be able to collect the data without any loss.

-In many projects at LATAM, we faced issues (availability and scalability of connectors) during projects to integrate Akamai with customers' SIEM platforms, generating a lot of time consumption for the Akamai Professional Services team.
+In many projects at LATAM, we faced many issues such as: availability, coverage limitations and scalability of connectors provided by Akamai.
+It generates a lot of consumption of resources (time and operational costs) from customers and Akamai.

-What if Akamai could provide an easier, simple and standard way to collect the security events, with just using few human-readable parameters, while optimizing the resources needed to do so?
+What if we could provide an easier, simple and standard way to collect the security data, with just using few human-readable parameters, while optimizing the resources needed to do so?

+Customers, with high volume (+2000 events per second) of security data, are facing issues such as unavailability and scalability, as the connector responsible for collecting the data was not built to support this amount of data, and it is outdated.

+Also, if the customer does not have Splunk, they need to provide another mechanism to ingest the data as we only support Splunk and Syslog.
+This generates extra efforts and costs for them and for us.
+Our customers are very heterogeneous in terms of SIEM platforms.

+Now that Akamai has acquired Linode, we can use it as the main platform to provide this integration as a service and solve the current limitations, using a reliable, scalable and easier stack.

+With microservices architecture we can scale different parts of the data collection and store it directly in their SIEM platform without any extra mile in the delivery.

+Based on their current volumetry, we can auto-setup the capacity needed for data collection and processing as well the storage and provision it on Linode automatically.

 ## 3. Maintainers